rfk/www.rfk.id.au/content/about/cv/index.md

 The best way to contact me is by email; use `ryan@` plus the domain of this website.

-Professionally, I have worked as a software engineer for over a decade.
-I have substantial experience with Rust, Python, and JavaScript, but will confidently dabble in just about any language.
+Professionally, I have worked in software engineering for over two decades.
+I have substantial experience with Python, JavaScript, and Rust, but will confidently dabble in just about any language.
-I've worked at scale across the stack, from back-end services to webapps to native clients, and have even spent a few years in management.
-I've found that regardless of language or platform, nothing beats the satisfaction of working with good people to ship code that you're proud of, and watching it make a difference to your users.
+I've worked at scale across the stack, from back-end services to webapps to native clients, and I've ranged from Individual Contributor to Technical Lead to Head of Department.
+Regardless of language or platform or role, I've found that nothing beats the satisfaction of working with good people to ship code that you're proud of, and watching it make a difference to your users.

 Academically, I hold a PhD in Computer Science from the Intelligent Agents Laboratory at the University of Melbourne.
 My undergraduate studies were a double bachelor's degree in Engineering and Computer Science, which I was awarded with first class honours.